CypherPoet/AnimatableGradients/README.md

 ## Contributing

-Contributions to `AnimatableGradient` are most welcome.
+Contributions to `AnimatableGradients` are most welcome.
 Check out some of the [issue templates](./.github/ISSUE_TEMPLATE/) for more info.